 7-Day Cruise Option:

 Passengers can disembark on Saturday in Baltra for a shorter, 7-day cruise.
 Available on select departure dates.
 On peak departure dates, passengers can still disembark on Saturday, but there is no discount.
 For those passengers departing early and requiring a transfer to the airport with a guide, there is an additional charge of $50 per person (max $200).
 The return flight from Baltra is subject to availability and confirmation is requested at the time of booking.
 Please add $27 per person for the Baltra airport surcharge.

-Transfers between airport/ship in Galapagos; shipboard accommodations; stand up paddleboarding, kayaking, snorkeling; gear on loan (snorkeling gear, wetsuits - however, size not guaranteed without advanced rental for $25 per person); all meals onboard ship; non-alcoholic beverages, Captain’s welcome and farewell cocktail, house wine and local beer with dinner onboard ship.
+Transfers between airport/ship in Galapagos; shipboard accommodations; stand up paddleboarding, kayaking, snorkeling; gear on loan (snorkeling gear, wetsuits - however, size not guaranteed without advanced rental for $25 per person); all meals onboard ship; most alcoholic and non-alcoholic beverages onboard the ship.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; advance wetsuit rental fee; gratuities are left to the discretion of the passenger; travel insurance; alcoholic beverages not mentioned above; purchases on board; fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; advance wetsuit rental fee; gratuities are left to the discretion of the passenger; travel insurance; purchases on board; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: